Where Your Money Goes

 DBA Canada is pleased to support Dr. Johan Flygare's project entitled "targeted corticosteroid therapy for DBA".

-2017 - DBA Canada proudly exhibited at the the 59th Annual American Society of Hematology meeting in Atlanta Geogia in early December 2017.
+2019 - DBA Canada proudly exhibited at the the 60th Annual American Society of Hematology meeting in Orlando Florida in early December 2019.
 This meeting "provides an invaluable educational experience and the opportunity to review thousands of scientific abstracts highlighting updates in the hottest topics in hematology.
 Network with top minds in the field and a global community of more than 25,000 hematology professionals from every subspecialty."

 DBA Canada assisted with funding - Vijay G. Sankaran, M.D., Ph.D., Harvard Medical School, Broad Institute of MIT and Harvard, Boston Children’s Hospital, Boston, MA for the project, “Dissecting the genetic architecture of Diamond Blackfan anemia.”
 The goal of this proposal is to mine whole exome sequencing data to identify novel genes responsible for